 Does bleach kill bed bugs?

 Yes, bleach can kill bed bugs, mainly due to its content of chlorine that acts as an oxidizing agent, effective in damaging their exoskeleton.
 However, it’s important to note that bleach must come directly in contact with the bed bugs to work, which can be challenging considering the insects’ elusive nature.
+For a detailed guide on on using bleach to kill bed bugs, check out this YouTube tutorial:

 How does bleach interact with bed bugs?